 Cost Estimate Option 2 Yes No Unknown 1 Is this regulation being proposed to implement a state or federal program that provides funds to Delaware?
 2 If this regulation is not implemented, will individuals, businesses, or programs lose federal funding?
 3 Does this regulation implement a plan that has already been approved by the federal government, after an opportunity for public comment?
 4 Does this regulation follow industry standards and best practices?
 5 Are there potential costs in not establishing these standards?
 6 Does the regulation require capital costs (building costs, material costs, upgrades to property or structures, retrofitting of systems, etc .)?
 7 Does the regulation require additional recurring costs on small businesses or individuals?
 8 Does the regulation impose additional administrative burden for a small business or individual?
 8a If answering yes to #8, is it ongoing reporting or one time?
-(Choose answer) Ongoing One Time Unknown 8b If answering yes to #8, generally, how much administrative effort will be required to comply with the regulation?
-Large Amount Small Amount Unknown 9 Does the regulation require new or changed record keeping that will create new processes or change processes already in place for small businesses or individuals?
+(Choose answer) Ongoing One Time Unknown 1 8b If answering yes to #8, generally, how much administrative effort will be require regulation? ed to co mply wit h the 9 Does the regulation require new or changed record keeping that will create new processes or change processes already in place for small businesses or individuals?